SEND Information Report

 Assess

-This involves taking into account all the information from discussions with parents or carers, the child, the class teacher and assessments – conducted by the Inclusion Team
+This involves taking into account all the information from discussions with parents or carers, the child, the class teacher and assessments & identifies any barriers to learning.

 Plan